Skip to Main Content Skip to Footer Toggle Navigation Menu

 Chorale and Concert Choir, Macalester Choral Ensembles

-• Directed by Prof. Michael McGaghie.
+• Directed by Dr. Michael McGaghie.

 • The Chorale is the College’s principal large chorus.
 The ensemble’s repertoire includes a cappella and accompanied music from various Western and non-Western vocal traditions.
 Membership is open to all Macalester students.